databrary/design/overview.md

 ### Requesting

-The list of classes above naturally sets up a hierarchy of authority.
+The list of entity classes above naturally sets up a hierarchy of authority.
 Users may additionally complete one or more authorization steps that, if successful, will result in creation of their entity and affiliation with another entity.
 To do this, users must identify the parent entity they wish to be affiliated with.
 * For institutions, this affiliation with root (or a particular administrator) will have to be setup on demand or manually by site administrators.
-* For institute administrators and PIs, this means selecting an institution (which may be an "unaffiliated" meta-institution)
+* For institute administrators and PIs, this means selecting an institution (which may be an "unaffiliated" meta-institution).
 * For students and research staff, this means selecting a PI.

-A form allowing some kind of efficient searching for entities will be provided.
+Searching for potential parent entities can be done hierarchically: by geographical region, to institute, to PI.
-This may require providing additional details, for example university-provided account information (e.g., NYU NetID).
+This may also require providing additional details, for example university-provided account information (e.g., NYU NetID).

 ### Granting

-This request will generate a request to the selected parent entity.
+This request will notify the selected parent entity.
 If an account is associated with that entity, that user will be able to authorize the affiliation, and also select a level (below their own).
 If no account is associated with an entity, an appropriate delegate account may instead do the authorization (i.e., a university administrator for a university, or a site administrator).
 A page for each such parent account or delegate will be available listing all children and requests.